Main Content Start

 A grant is a type of financial aid that you don’t need to pay back.
 The amount of

 grant money awarded to you is based on demonstrated financial need (which is decided

 by your FAFSA application).
-In addition, Arkansas offers the Arkansas Lottery Scholarship.
+In addition, Arkansas offers aid such as the Arkansas

 Scholarships are awarded funds that you do not have to pay back.
-Many scholarships are based off academic merit or other achievements, while some are also need-based.
+Many scholarships are based off academic merit or other achievements, while some are also needs-based.

 Learn about needs-based programs that assist veterans and parents returning to school.

 Our Federal Work-Study (FWS) program offers on and off-campus employment opportunities for PCC students with a demonstrated financial need.
 If you are granted work-study, you may work up to 19 hours per week while school is in session to earn money to go towards your cost of tuition, books and fees.

 Federal and private student loans can help you offset your college expenses but unlike grants and scholarships, this funding accrues interest and you are responsible for paying the loans back.